Steady state (biochemistry): Ions

 One main function of plasma and cell membranes is to maintain asymmetric concentrations of inorganic ions in order to maintain an ionic steady state different from electrochemical equilibrium.
 In other words, there is a differential distribution of ions on either side of the cell membrane - that is, the amount of ions on either side is not equal and therefore a charge separation exists.
 However, ions move across the cell membrane such that a constant resting membrane potential is achieved; this is ionic steady state.
 In the pump-leak model of cellular ion homeostasis, energy is utilized to actively transport ions against their electrochemical gradient.
 The maintenance of this steady state gradient, in turn, is used to do electrical and chemical work, when it is dissipated though the passive movement of ions across the membrane.

 In cardiac muscle, ATP is used to actively transport sodium ions out of the cell through a membrane ATPase.
 Electrical excitation of the cell results in an influx of sodium ions into the cell, temporarily depolarizing the cell.
 To restore the steady state electrochemical gradient, ATPase removes sodium ions and restores potassium ions in the cell.
 When an elevated heart rate is sustained, causing more depolarizations, sodium levels in the cell increase until becoming constant, indicating that a new steady state has been reached.

+Stability of the steady-state

+Steady-states can be stable or unstable.
+A steady-state is unstable if a small perturbation in one or more of the concentrations results in the system diverging from its state.
+In contrast, if a steady-state is stable, any perturbation will relax back to the original steady state.
+Further details can be found on the page Stability theory.

+Simple Example

+The following provides a simple example for computing the steady-state give a simple mathematical model.

+Consider the open chemical system composed of two reactions with rates $v_1$and $v_2:$:

+We will assume that the chemical species $X_o$ and $X_1$ are fixed external species and $S_1$ is an internal chemical species that is allowed to change.
+The fixed boundaries is to ensure the system can reach a steady-state.
+If we assume simple irreversible mass-action kinetics, the differential equation describing the concentration of $S_1$ is given by: